-ADDIS ABEBA- People with disability on Friday requested lawmakers for an inclusive national labor law that could accommodate them with others persons in work places.
+ADDIS ABEBA- People with disability on Friday requested lawmakers for an inclusive national labor law that could accommodate them with other persons in workplaces.

-The lower house of parliament has held the first public hearing on the draft labor bill on Friday before its eventual ratification latter this year.
+The lower house of parliament has held the first public hearing on the draft labor bill on Friday before its eventual ratification later this year.

-Representatives of persons with disability left disappointed with the bill saying it lacks to give attentions to the rights of disable persons.
+Representatives of persons with disabilities left disappointed with the bill saying it lacks to give attention to the rights of disabled persons.

 This is the only opportunity given “to us to discuss the document”, said Wessen Alemu, president of an association for Visually Impaired Persons.